hsp-panda/panda_grasp_server/README.md

 - one or more Intel Realsense cameras (mounted on the hand and on the setup)
 - Franka Hand mount for the Intel Realsense camera ([Franka camera mount](https://download.franka.de/panda_camera_mount.zip))
 - GRASPA layout boards ([printables](https://github.com/hsp-iit/GRASPA-benchmark/tree/master/data/scenes/grasping/printable_layouts))
-- GRASPA marker cube for the Franka Hand ([printable cube and markers](https://github.com/hsp-panda/aruco_board_detect/tree/main/assets))
+- GRASPA marker cube for the Franka Hand ([printable cube and markers](https://github.com/hsp-panda/aruco_board_detect/tree/main/assets))[1]
-- a workstation where Docker 19.03+ and a Real-Time kernel are installed[1].
+- a workstation where Docker 19.03+ and a Real-Time kernel are installed[2].

+[1] find files and instructions on how to build the marker cube at the link.

-[1] a good guide on how to install a RT linux kernel can be found in the official [Franka Control Interface documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).
+[2] a good guide on how to install a RT linux kernel can be found in the official [Franka Control Interface documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).

 #### Software